m3steele/xm-labs-PostMan-APIs/README.md

 - Create Shifts from Data File
 - Add Members to Shift from Data File
 - Add member to group roster from Data File
-- Create Groups From xMaters Group Export using Data File
+- Create Groups From xMatters Group Export using Data File
 - Import Sites from Data File

 ## Runner General Use Instructions
 You can access Runners by Clicking the **Runner** button in top left corner of Postman.
 [Runner Help](https://www.getpostman.com/docs/v6/postman/collection_runs/starting_a_collection_run)

 Some runners included above require a csv data file.
-Postman will run through the apis in the selected runner once for each row of provided data.
+Postman will run through the api's in the selected runner once for each row of provided data.

-This allows you to do things like import a list of groups, add members to a groups or import sites from postman.
+This allows you to do things like import a list of groups, add members to a group or import sites from postman.

-Postman will process each row of data provided and use each column as a variables for the api.
+Postman will process each row of data provided and use each column as a variable for the api.

 You can easily create your own runners along with your own custom data.

-## Runner Explainations:
+## Runner Explanations:

 ### Create User with Devices
 This runner will create a user along with devices from Collection Variables: